preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 (for extra credit, try tweaking the initial value of y to see how that impacts the convergence)

 Unlike the normal method, this doesn't use any square root or division operations.
-However, it also doesn't use 0x5f3759df from the "what the fuck" step or the "evil floating point hack".
+However, it also doesn't use `0x5f3759df` or the "evil floating point hack".
 That's because those steps aren't even required.
 The core of this algorithm is using something called Newton's method.

 ## Newton's Method